cloudscale-ch/cloud-exercises/exercises/06-load-balancers.md

 ### `06.01` - Load Balancer Components

-Load balancers consist of various components, read the documentation to understand what these endpoints manage:
+Load balancers consist of various components.
+Read the documentation to understand what these endpoints manage:

 1. `/v1/load-balancer`
 2. `/v1/load-balancers/pools`